-- Register with the county internship program.
-This is the only way you can find out about internships in probation or the coroner's office and perhaps others.
-You must go to the Human Relations web site in Sonoma County and register as though you were looking for a job.
-You then look at potential internships that are available.
-Examine jobs/internships that interest you and then request to be emailed when something becomes available.
-Here are instructions on how to use the Human Relations web site to have emails sent to you.
+- Register with the Sonoma County personnel web site following these instructions on how to use the Human Relations web site to register and have email internship vacancies sent to you.
 NOTE: the job category list does include “Internship” as an option and, if selected, the notification system will send the user an email every time the County opens a new Internship.

 - Check the CCJS web page list of jobs and internship resources at this link.